What is a chargeback? Costs, causes, and prevention

 - Submit your dispute package: Send your evidence to your payment processor, who forwards it to the customer's bank for review.

-- Await the bank's decision: The issuing bank evaluates your evidence and decides whether to reverse or uphold the chargeback.
-The bank may escalate complex cases to the card network for final resolution.
+- Await the bank's decision: Wait for the issuing bank to evaluate your evidence and decide whether to reverse or uphold the chargeback.
+Complex cases may be escalated to the card network for final resolution.

 Record and manage chargeback fees in accounting

 Record chargeback fees as operating expenses under bank fees or payment processing fees.
-This practice aligns with federal financial management principles, which mandate reporting cost information for accurate performance measurement.
-If you lose the dispute and can't recover the sale amount, write off the original transaction as bad debt expense.
+If you lose the dispute and can't recover the sale amount, you may be able to write off the original transaction as bad debt expense, though if you're a cash method taxpayer, you generally cannot take a bad debt deduction for unpaid fees and similar items of taxable income.

 Follow these guidelines for accurate financial records:

-- Chargeback fees: Record under operating expenses (bank fees)
+- Chargeback fees: Record these under operating expenses (bank fees).

-- Lost sale amounts: Record as bad debt expense
+- Lost sale amounts: Record these as bad debt expense.

 A bookkeeper or accountant can help you set up the right accounts and ensure your records stay accurate.
 Learn more about the chart of accounts.